amitoshita/Chess-game/README.md

-# Chess-game
 In this project I implemented part of the chess game in C language.
 Instructions for the work and the work sections are attached as a pdf file called "project moodle".
 All sections are attached in the code as c files.
+Function declarations are attached as h files.